osu-cascades/batabase/README.md

 ## Project TODO list

+### Component

+- [ ] move alert component logic into the component class

+### Data

+- [ ] add species and species group models where they have a many to many relationship
+- [ ] update all seeding data using current access data
+- [x] look into new sample unit data to see what must be done to use that instead of the current sample unit set
+- [x] add detector location seeding data and seed it
+- [x] add extra columns to detector locations from the data
+- [x] add fake detector data to build test database
+- [x] swap out activerecord-import for the new rails 6 method of bulk building data from pre made datasets (activerecord-import is better for our use case)
+- [x] finishing cleaning sample unit data

+### General

+- [ ] swap out custom component use to the system used by github
+- [ ] add user login using devise
+- [ ] normalize table create file and class names
+- [ ] normalize names to either use label or name across models
+- [x] add ERD to readme

 ### Model

 - [ ] add species group as either table or add to deployment model (verify in access for this decision)